patrickdemers6/317-photo-app-backend/README.md

 1. `npm install`
 2. `npm run test`

 This will execute over 50 tests that thoroughly verify the code's functionality.
 Unit, integration, and system tests are run.

-The system tests will fail without proper environment variables set.
+Screenshot of tests succeeding in `test_screenshots.png`.